nitram509/clang-compiler-error/README.md

 ## Update #1

-After really interesting and valuable discussion on Twitter with [Duncan Ogilvie](https://twitter.com/mrexodia) and [@sghctoma](https://twitter.com/sghctoma) here are some more facts:
+After a really interesting and valuable discussion on Twitter with [Duncan Ogilvie](https://twitter.com/mrexodia) and [@sghctoma](https://twitter.com/sghctoma) here are some more facts: